 I stood at the train station prepared to either get on or head to the studio, literally calling Dan over and over again hoping for an answer.
 Finally, after my regular train (and the one after it) passed me by, I knew that I would already be late to work that morning so I decided to run some errands while I waited for his return call.

 Since I was in a full suit, I first drove home to change since it was pretty warm outside that day.
-Besides, I knew there was a strong chance that I may have ended up being off for the entire day so I decided to make the most of it by running some errands since it was rare for me to be home on a weekday.
+Besides, I knew there was a strong chance that I may have ended up being off for the entire day so I decided to make the most of it since it was rare for me to be home on a weekday.
 My bank, which was located on the local military base at Fort Monmouth, didn’t open until 8:30 so I grabbed some breakfast and mailed a letter before heading to the credit union.

 As I was leaving Dan yet another frustrated voicemail message, one of the bank tellers said that a plane had flown into The World Trade Center.
 Of course, I was distracted with my “problems” and this was before smart phones existed so I didn’t fully grasp how big of a deal this was at the time.
 Actually, nobody did.
 The bank teller only heard it on the radio and the rest of us had even less information than she did.